040 Processing Data with Pandas#

 2020, 1, 07, 446

-We can see that both tables share the same year, month and day columns but each have their own unique column for the gas concentration measurement.
+We can see that both tables share the same year, month and day columns but each has its own unique column for the gas concentration measurement.
 We can also see that the data are not recorded on every day: on some days there is both a carbon dioxide and a methane measurement, on some there is only one or the other and on some dates there is neither.
 We will now consider different ways in which these datasets can be combined.

 6.1 Combining DataFrames using the merge method#